reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * `{!rsh} declassify()` is used to make any secret `{!rsh} publish`able or shareable with other `{!rsh} Participant`s.

 * A contract is the same as a written agreement that must be signed by all `{!rsh} Participant`s before any transaction can take place.
-The `{!rsh} Participant` that initiates the transaction deploys or creates the contract while the other `{!rsh} Participant`(s) will be attached to it.
+The `{!rsh} Participant` that initiates the transaction deploys the contract, while the other `{!rsh} Participant`(s) attach to it.

-* Having an account is like having a book that keeps track of the activities of a particular user.
+* An account is like a book that keeps track of the activities of a particular user.
 It holds information that helps the DApp manage a `{!rsh} Participant`.

 That was a good way to start building the marketplace application that has just been embarked upon.
-Hopefully, you found it helpful and easy to follow through.
+Hopefully, you found it helpful and easy to follow.

 It is important to note that Reach offers flexibility in the way code may be written.
 Check [here](../../../examples/mkt-3-basic-alt) for an optional way that the code for this section may be written.

-See full code for this section [here]().
+See full code for this section [here](../../../examples/mkt-3-basic).

 The next section will show how `{!cmd} ./reach run` works, how to use `process.argv`, how `{!rsh} Participant`s can interact with the DApp and how to manage money and currency.

 ## {#tut-mkt-interaction} Interaction and Independence
-The previous section demonstrated what building with Reach feels like.
+The previous section demonstrated how to build a basic Reach program.
 But more can be done with Reach than that.

 Reach offers autonomy to `{!rsh} Participant`s in a transaction.
 This means that the `Seller` and the `Buyer` can decide whether or not to proceed with the transaction.
-They can also decide how they will like the transaction to take place.
+They can also decide how they prefer that the transaction takes place.

 This section will a DApp that will offer more flexibility to the `{!rsh} Participant`s.